 Real estate investors have more tools today than ever before, so make sure you’re taking advantage of everything at your disposal.
 In fact, it’s even possible to invest in real estate through apps entirely.

-When it comes time to financing your flip, LendingHome has helped flip over 15,000 homes and has financed more than $3.5 billion in loans, making them an industry leader in hard money loans and just another resource that will bring your real estate dreams into fruition.
+When it comes time to financing your house flipping, LendingHome has helped flip over 15,000 homes and has financed more than $3.5 billion in hard loans, making them an industry leader in hard money loans and just another resource that will bring your real estate dreams into fruition.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All views and opinions expressed in this post are the author’s own and not of LendingHome.
 All third parties listed on this page are for demonstration purposes only and are not affiliated or endorsed by LendingHome.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.